raheem-blackshear/feemailme/README.md

   - Purchase application credits via Stripe.
   - View their available credits in the Header bar.
   - Log out.
-  - (To be implemented:) Create custom email surveys.
+  - Create custom yes/no answer email surveys.(To be implemented: survey review and submission).
   - (To be implemented:) Use credits to send out their created surveys to people.
+(Sendgrid wiring is done, but UI components are not.)

 The name is a cheesy pun since I'm cool like that.